Ignis17/Bash-Scripts/README.md

 >Simple password generator

 - *push.sh:*
->Automates the process of uploading changes to github with an interactive menu.
+>Automates the process of using github with an interactive menu.

 - *stop.sh*
  >Allows the user to kill background processes by using systemclt tool.